Low Histamine Diet Plan

 NOTE: Rooibos tea is fermented and high histamine.
 White, green, and black tea doesn’t technically have a high amount of histamine – instead these deplete DAO.

-After 6-24 months or more, you may be ready for Phase 3.
+After 6 to 24 months or more, you may be ready for Phase 3.

 Low Histamine Diet Plan: Phase 3